labilezhu/istio-insider-en/docs/source/troubleshooting/istio-troubleshooting/sidecar-outbound-local-port-collisions/sidecar-outbound-local-port-collisions.md

    tcp FIN-WAIT-2 0 0 127.0.0.1:15001  172.29.73.7:44410(POD_IP:ephemeral_port)
    ```

-    This can be happen, eg:  [TCP Proxy half-closed connection leak for 1 hour in some scenarios #43297](https://github.com/istio/istio/issues/43297)
+    This can happen, eg:  [TCP Proxy half-closed connection leak for 1 hour in some scenarios #43297](https://github.com/istio/istio/issues/43297)

    There is no track entry in conntrack table because `nf_conntrack_tcp_timeout_close_wait` time out and expired.

 2. App invoke syscall `connect(sockfd, peer_addr)` , kernel allocation a `ephemeral port`(44410 in this case) , bind the new socket to that  `ephemeral port` and sent `SYN` packet to peer.